Fjakob/deep-quantum-dot-detection/readme.md

 ### Documentation

-The corresponding publication explaining the algorithms will be announced here upon it's publishment.
+The corresponding publication explaining the algorithms and the citation will be announced here upon it's publishment.

 ### Acknoledgement

-This work has been enabled by the research project [GRK 2642: "Towards Graduate Experts in Photonic Quantum Technologies"](https://www.pqe.uni-stuttgart.de/).
+This project has been conducted as a student work enabled by the research project [GRK 2642: "Towards Graduate Experts in Photonic Quantum Technologies"](https://www.pqe.uni-stuttgart.de/).